 These external rewards take away the sense of accomplishment, fulfilment and joy when a person learns something new, thinks or does something that is original.
 These feelings are the body's internal reward system.
 We can nurture this sense by appreciating effort (see above) and by celebrating!
 Celebrate once the task/job/work/event is completed, irrespective of the result (who came first/what rank you got/who got the prize).
 This is how celebration differs from rewards.
 Rewards are promised beforehand and are dependent on a certain kind of result.
 Celebration is after the event, and independent of any kind of result.
 One can just celebrate the completion of exams, competition, event, etc.

 Situation: Promising a reward

-Adult: If you get all questions right in the test, I will buy you the most jazzy bicycle.
+Adult: If you get above 95% in the exam, I will buy you the latest game! (promising a reward)

 Situation: Celebration